 - $\Sigma$ ,F grammars automatically impose structure on the strings they generate.
-Usually this is of great benefit.
+Usually this is of great benefit, since syntactic transformations are so overwhelmingly structure dependent (and phonology and semantics also care about structure).
 But there are cases where we really seem to want 'flat' structure (maybe "the old old old ... man").
 There is no way to do this with a $\Sigma$ ,F grammar.
-Chomsky made this point a few times in the early 1960's, in solo work and in joint work with George Miller.
+[One place where Chomsky said this: His 'On the notion "rule of grammar" 1961.
+He and George Miller also discussed this issue.]